 She started writing screenplays in the nineties with co-writer the late Peter Thornton and one of their scripts, Flashback, won a Radio Times award.
 When Peter died, they were working on a feature film screenplay about Charles II, which Carol has since completed.

 As a writer/director she has completed two half hour drama features, Miss Threadgold and With Marjorie Gone; three further shorts, currently in the editing stage; and is currently developing further projects for both film and stage.

 She was co-author and director of the play “Going Back”, performed at the Actors Centre in July 2013 and in June 2014 she adapted and directed “The 21st Century Merchant of Venice” for McFarland Ray Productions at the Drayton Arms Theatre.
 She also wrote and directed “The Glorious Georges”, a site specific piece about the history of Kensington Palace in the 18th century, which was performed at the palace in June 2015.
 She has devised, written and directed various other shows with the New Horizons Drama Group of older learners, including their latest performance “Vintage Selection” in July 2017.
-She is currently looking for a venue to film this show.
+She has since filmed the show and that film is currently in post production.